Consider Volunteering for LAA!

 Phone Line Shifts - Returning Pet Food Bank and Spay/Neuter Inquiry Calls

 LAA has several phone line shifts open to pick up inquiries from pet food bank recipients and/or spay/neuter inquiries.
 These phone calls can be picked up from the comfort of your own home, using your own telephone and the hours are flexible.
 You do not need to pick up the call when it comes in.
-You will return a call from a voicemail message system at your convenience.
-Having access to a computer with an internet connection is necessary to communicate with the other LAA volunteers via email and call tracking using a shared spreadsheet.
-Some experience in viewing and entering small amounts of data on a Google Docs spreadsheet is helpful, although training is provided if you are not familiar with Google Docs.
+You will have 48 hours to return a call from a voicemail message system.
+Having access to a computer with an internet connection is necessary to communicate with the other LAA volunteers via email and tracking calls using our automated response system.
+Some experience in viewing and entering small amounts of data on a spreadsheet and our custom software.
 This type of volunteer position consists of approximately two hours per week or less, depending on your shift.